This game is rated PEGI 18

 You will need Xbox Live Gold to play online with Xbox 360.

-You will need PlayStation Plus (must be 18 to create, then create sub-accounts for younger players who need be set as 13 or older) to play online with PlayStation 4.
+You will need Xbox Live Gold (must be 18 to create, then configure family accounts for younger players) to play online with Xbox One.
 Grand Theft Auto V offers purchases of content like The Doomsday Heist, Gunrunning, Smuggler’s Run, Bikers.
 You can also purchase cash and crimilar enterprise packs for Grand Theft Auto Online.

 The following versions of the game include additional content for free and increasing value of in game currency: